FSU CS Expo 2019

 The Expo Mission

 The CS Expo is the premier annual event for students, alumni and faculty of the Computer Science department at the Florida State University to showcase science, technology, and cutting-edge projects, and to exchange opportunities and experiences.
-This one-day event sets up an open forum that features technical talks, research presentations, demos and posters by computer science students, a "Grad-Made-Good" talk by this year's keynote speaker Dr. Prasad Kulkarni from University of Kansas, and an invited talk from the David Lawson of NewSci.
+This one-day event sets up an open forum that features technical talks, research presentations, demos and posters by computer science students, a "Grad-Made-Good" talk by this year's keynote speaker Dr. Matthew Small from Google, and several talks from industry partners.
 Alumni and friends of the Computer Science department participate in the event to share post-graduate experiences and opportunities for our students.

 The computer was born to solve problems that did not exist before.